 I’m a Rich Bitch 🙂

 What will you do if you win the lottery?
 What’s the first thing you’ll buy?
 A house?
 A car?
 A tropical island?
 Lottery winners have done some pretty crazy things over the years.
 People that suddenly find themselves in possession of millions have the tendency to buy some insane things.
-Without further ado, here are some of the most expensive, luxurious and even unorthodox things that lottery winners from across the world have purchased.
+Without further ado, here are some of the most expensive, luxurious, and even unorthodox things that lottery winners from across the world have purchased.

 Living in a luxurious mansion is a dream for many people.
 Lottery winners can easily make this dream come true.
-In fact, most of the people that became millionaires after winning the lottery went ahead and purchased really expensive property.
+In fact, most of the people that became millionaires after winning the lottery went ahead and purchased really expensive properties.

 Britain’s biggest lottery winner is probably one of the people that acquired the most expensive and luxurious mansion of them all.

 Colin Weir and his wife Christine won 161 million pounds from EuroMillions in 2011.
 The couple decided that they wanted to get a more exquisite home.
 They spent nearly three million pounds on a Scottish mansion and everything inside of it.
 Colin and Christine made the decision after viewing the property for 10 minutes.

 Another EuroMillions winner did something similar.
 Neil Trotter became 108 million pounds richer in the spring of 2015.
 The former car mechanic quickly decided to switch his humble home for something a bit more suitable for a millionaire.
 He bought a five-million-pound mansion with eight bedrooms, antique fireplaces, a private lake, 400 acres of land, and a separate three-bedroom oast house.

 Several ladies that won the lottery used the money to do body enhancements.
 One of the most common procedures among lottery winners is… you’ve probably guessed it already… breast augmentation!